1987 Orange Bowl: Arkansas

 The Razorbacks lost twice, to Texas Tech and Baylor.
 This was Arkansas' first Orange Bowl appearance in nine years; that 1978 game was a 31–6 upset rout of Oklahoma.

 Oklahoma

 The Sooners won the Big Eight Conference title for the third straight year and appeared in a third consecutive Orange Bowl.
 Only a 28–16 loss at Miami in late September cost them a shot at a second straight title.
 Standout linebacker Brian Bosworth was suspended for this game after testing positive for steroids.
+Bosworth came out with the Oklahoma team captains for the pregame coin toss, but was told by the officials he couldn't participate and was ordered back to the sidelines.
+As he walked back, the Oklahoma students in attendance stood and cheered in support.

 Game summary

 The game followed the Rose Bowl on NBC, and kicked off around 8:30 p.m.
 EST; it was the sole game in that time slot, as the Sugar Bowl was played earlier in the day on ABC.

 Following a scoreless first quarter, Spencer Tillman gave Oklahoma the lead in the second quarter with two touchdown runs, the latter occurring after an Arkansas turnover, and it was 14–0 at halftime.
 Quarterback Jamelle Holieway added his own two touchdown runs to make it 28–0 after three quarters.
 Arkansas threw five interceptions, as Anthony Stafford and Duncan Parham added touchdown runs of their own to make it 42–0 for Oklahoma.
 In the final half-minute, Arkansas scored on a one-yard touchdown run by fullback Derrick Thomas (and a two-point conversion) to avoid a shutout.